TheBombSquad/BlendToSMBStage2/README.md

 (vertical) scroll speed for an item groups, a background object, or a foreground object.
 The speed of the texture scroll is dependent on the item group or background/foreground model.
 The location of the scrolling texture is dependent on the material.
+You can mark the material(s) you wish to have scroll using the 'Texture Scroll' option under the Blend2SMB section of the material properties.
-After exporting, you can mark one or more materials for texture scroll in GxModelViewer by changing the material flag for each material in a mesh.
+You can also modify it manually, to do this, you can mark one or more materials for texture scroll in GxModelViewer by changing the material flag for each material in a mesh.
 You'll need to add `00020000` to the material flag of the material you wish to apply texture scroll to.
 So, for example, if the default material